 Construction came to a halt, the car park was redesigned, and you can now go see the excavation site under a giant glass cube-shaped building.
 The building often serves as a venue for events like “The Wine Forum” an annual event in January featuring wines from all over the Moselle Region of Germany.
 Tickets go fast so if you’re a wine connoisseur, plan well ahead of time!

-The Amphitheater
+9) The Amphitheater

 The final must-see Roman ruin (until they find another giant bath complex) is the 10th largest surviving Roman amphitheater.
 It had a capacity, in its day, of 20,000 people!
 Underneath the stage was a cellar that survives.
 From the cellar, an elevator could bring people and animals up to the center of the stage.
 The amphitheater hosted everything from brutal gladiator fights, to important announcements, animal hunts, musical performances, dancing, juggling and other theatrical performances.
 It was the place to be!
 Not much is left, but you can imagine seating built into the hillsides, teeming with festivities.

 It’s €4 for an adult ticket.
-For full pricing and information on gladiator tours, go to the amphitheater’s official website.
+For full pricing and information on gladiator tours, go to the amphitheater’s website.

-Take a Break!
+11) Take a Break!
+Best Spots to Eat

 Much of ancient Trier can be seen by foot, so after walking all over town you’re going to need a break at some point.
 And lucky you, there are great places all over!
 The old town center is absolutely charming with lots of restaurants, cafés, and ice cream spots.
 Wander around looking at the old Medieval buildings and soaking it in until something strikes your fancy.
 If you’re looking for suggestions: